amosavian/DynamicForm/README.md

 ### Row (Controls) Object

+Rows which are simply embed controls such as label or check box.

 Row types that allow user to input data.
 Row types including: `label`, `button`, `check`, `switch`, `slider`, `stepper`.

 Value type for `check` and `switch` are `boolean`, for `slider` and `stepper` are `float`.